malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Linser, K and Goschke, T. (2007).
 Unconscious modulation of the conscious experience of voluntary control, Cognition, 104: 459–475.

+* Ma, W. J., 2019, “Bayesian Decision Models: A Primer”, Neuron, 104: 164–175.

+* Marcus, G. (2001).
+The Algebraic Mind, Cambridge, MA: MIT Press

+* McCulloch, W. and Pitts, W. (1943).
+A Logical Calculus of the Ideas Immanent in Nervous Activity.
+Bulletin of Mathematical Biophysics, 7: 115–133.

 * Nessa J. (1996).
 About signs and symptoms: can semiotics expand the view of clinical medicine?.
 Theoretical medicine, 17(4), 363–377. https://doi.org/10.1007/BF00489681

 * Nisbett, R. E. & Wilson, T. D. (1977a).
 Telling More Than We Can Know: Verbal Reports on Mental Processes.
 Psychological Review, 84: 231–259.